 But none of Ernie Mae’s fans at such downtown joints as Dinty Moore’s and the Driskill Hotel knew her backstory- or cared.
 They came out for the songs, for Miller’s voice, for her piano playing.

 She played saxophone in the Anderson High Yellow Jackets marching band, under the tutelage of legendary band director B.L.
-Joyce, who also mentored jazz trumpet great Kenny Dorham and Charlie Parker’s future bassist Gene Ramey.
-After graduating from Anderson in 1944, Ernie Mae attended Prairie View A&M, where she joined that school’s 16-piece, all-girl swing band, who toured the country in the summers, including a stint at the Apollo Theater in Harlem.
+Joyce, who also mentored jazz trumpet great Kenny Dorham.
+After graduating from Anderson in 1944, Ernie Mae attended Prairie View A&M, where she joined that school’s 16-piece, all-girl swing band.
+The Co-eds toured the country in the summers, including a stint at the Apollo Theater in Harlem.

 Miller’s home base from 1951- 1967 was the downstairs Creole Room of the New Orleans Club at 1122 Red River St. She played “The Saints Go Marching In” every night, but also sang standards made famous by Billie Holiday, who she was often compared to.
 On UT football game days, the N.O.
 Club would be packed and Ernie Mae would get everyone on their feet with “The Eyes of Texas.”
 She had the talent and the repertoire to play both fancy lounges and lowdown blues joints.